pingdynasty/micropython/owl/README.md

     while p:
         yield from p
 freq = 440
-len = int(48000/freq) # length of a single cycle
+len = int(owl.SR/freq) # length of a single cycle
 a = [math.sin(2 * math.pi * x / len) for x in range(0, len)]
 owl.output(0, cycle(a))
 ```

-Using ulab to create a sawtooth oscillator:
+Create a table containing a single cycle sine wave, then call `owl.output` with a generator that iterates over the table.

 ```
 from ulab import numpy as np